 There are always two sets of drains on any domestic or commercial property in Australia.
 One is the sewer drain and the other the storm water drains.

 To the plumbers out there this is pretty common knowledge however some clarification is needed as many people become confused as to what flows where and how.

 I completely understand this as many people are just happy to flush the toilet and have whatever it is they ate or drank yesterday disappear forever without a second thought.

-For example the toilet flushes the wastes down the sewer pipe.
-The sewer pipe from your house also collects and removes other wastes such as soapy water from baths and showers, or water left over from washing dishes and clothes.
-Together, all of these wastes are called “sewage”.
+For example the toilet flushes the waste down the sewer pipe.
+The sewer pipe from your house also collects and removes other waste such as soapy water from baths and showers, or water left over from washing dishes and clothes.
+Together, all of this waste is called “sewage”.

 The pipes they travel through are called “sewerage pipes or sewer drains”.
-Using gravity the wastes from your house flows downhill through a sloped pipe, just like the saying “S%#!
-Flows down hill”
+Using gravity the waste from your house flows downhill through a sloped pipe, just like the saying “S%#! flows downhill”

 Once your waste or sewer has reached the boundary of your property it then flows into larger council mains.
 These bigger sewer pipes or mains take all the sewage to a place where it is treated.